williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/set-up-authz-server.md

 If you set a scope as "Default", then it will be included by default in any tokens that are created.
 Depending on which flow you are using, it might also allow you to exclude the `scope` parameter from your token request.

-For more information on Scopes, see here: <https://developer.okta.com/standards/OAuth/index#scopes-and-claims>

-### Create Claims (Optional)
+## Create Claims (Optional)

-Tokens contain claims that are statements about the subject or another subject, for example name, role, or email address.
+Tokens contain claims that are statements about the subject, for example name, role, or email address.

 Create ID Token claims for OpenID Connect, or access tokens for OAuth 2.0: